skybet/skybet.github.io/_posts/2015-09-09-opensourcing-pidl.md

 pipelines concise and consistent while being flexible enough to handle any behavioural requirement.

 Pidl itself is a domain specific language that runs on a Ruby interpreter.
-This means that raw Ruby code can be used to assist in the creation of more complex pipelines with alongside Pidl syntax.
+This means that raw Ruby code can be used to assist in the creation of more complex pipelines alongside Pidl syntax.
 More specifically the version of Pidl used for Hadoop orchestration runs on JRuby, a version of the Ruby language that runs on a JVM.
 This means that incorporating Hadoop libraries and using JVM native clients is possible within the same codebase.

 As well as pipeline description syntax, Pidl provides a useful command line runner that allows pipelines described by Pidl scripts to be examined, executed and monitored.